epam/ai-dial/docs/user-guide.md

 ### Language Models

 1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
-2. Select the **Models** tab to display the available language models.
+2. All tabs (Models, Applications and Assistants) are enabled by default.
+To display just Models, disable the rest and keep the **Models** tab active.
 3. To select a model: click any of the available models or select its version in the dropdown list.
 The selected model will appear in the models list as pre-selected for the new conversation.

 ![](./img/all_models.png)